Understanding the Importance of Work History in Social Security Disability Benefits

 Instead, SSI focuses on:

-Your income
+My income

-Your resources
+My resources

-Your living situation
+My living situation

-Who typically qualifies for SSI?
+Who Typically Qualifies for SSI?

 People who do not have enough work credits for SSDI